Our fuel mix

 Unicom is proud to be a Green Electricity provider

-Our Electricity is backed by wind farms, so 100% comes from renewable sources1.
-This means that our Electricity is green and clean.
+Our Electricity is backed by wind farms which means that our Electricity is green and clean1.

 Whilst green tariffs from other providers can be more expensive, ours comes at no extra cost to you.
 As an Electricity supplier who cares, we are keen to do our part to sustain and protect the environment.
 We know that non-renewable energy sources are having a negative effect on our planet so we are looking to do our bit, by helping our customers do their bit.